Dragon Wing Begonia Care Guide

 Flowers hang in loose clusters beneath the foliage, appearing continuously from late spring until frost.
 Blooms are usually bright red or vivid pink, each with a slightly waxy texture that resists rain damage.
 Unlike many begonias that bloom in flushes, Dragon Wing Begonias flower steadily, ensuring consistent color all season long without the need for deadheading.

-Is Dragon Wing Begonia Perennial?
+Is Dragon Wing Begonia Annual or Perennial?

+Dragon Wing Begonias are grown as annuals in most climates, as they are not frost-hardy.
+They can behave as tender perennials in USDA Hardiness Zones 9–11 where Winters are mild and frost-free.
 In frost-free climates, Dragon Wing Begonias can survive year-round and may even increase in size over time.
 In cooler zones, they can be overwintered indoors as houseplants if desired, though many gardeners simply replant fresh specimens each season due to their fast growth and affordable cost.

-Best Dragon Wing Begonia Varieties
+Best Varieties of Dragon Wing Begonia

 Dragon Wing Begonias are available in a small but reliable range of color selections, each bred for strong performance and consistent flowering.